Are you looking for the best workout for weight loss and toning that you can do at home? If so, then you’ve landed on the right page.

 Alternate sides, keeping your body straight.
 Aim for 15 to 20 Plank Crawls on each side.

-Lowering your knees to the floor will increase the challenge.
+Lowering your knees towards the floor every time you dip your shoulder will increase the challenge.

 - Leg lifts